Depression Causes, Symptoms, And Natural Treatments

 Natural therapies for depression

 A Holistic functional medicine approach to depression might unravel the main cause of depression by looking at several factors, such as family history, diet & lifestyle, vitamin D and other vitamins, amino acids, and minerals - as well as the gut microbiome.
 A number of alternative medicines have shown to be useful in treating depression.
-A recent report from Great Britain highlighted that more doctors should encourage alternative treatments like behavioral and self-help programs, supervised exercise programs, and watchful waiting before subscribing antidepressant drugs for moderate depression.
+A recent report from Great Britain highlighted that more doctors should encourage alternative treatments like behavioral and self-help programs, supervised exercise programs, and watchful waiting before subscribing to antidepressant drugs for moderate depression.

 Chocolate, sugar, coffee, and alcohol can negatively affect mood and must be avoided.
 Essential fatty acids may decrease depression and boost mood.
 Expressing feelings and thoughts in a journal is curative.
 Aromatherapy, especially citrus odor, has had a positive effect on depression.
 Psychotherapy or counseling is an integral part of treatment since it can detect and treat the cause of the depression.